The Noninvasive Way to Treat Periodontal (Gum) Disease

 - Use the laser again to connect gum tissue back to the root

-- Polish teeth to further prevent the formation of new tartar
+- Grind down part of the tooth service to further prevent the formation of new tartar (occlusal adjustment)

 How Long Does LANAP Take?